pkiel/notebook/_posts/2022-08-03-ulink2022GrowthAnalysis.md

 # Overview

+Here I review the growth we have observed in our experiment.
+The total growth was less than we anticipated, but we still produced enough new skeleton with significant differences in growth rates and sensitivities to proceed forward with all our tests.

 # Calcification Analysis

 <img src="/notebook/images/ulinkGrowth2022/growth graphs-1.png" width="60%" style="display: block; margin: auto;" /><img src="/notebook/images/ulinkGrowth2022/growth graphs-2.png" width="60%" style="display: block; margin: auto;" />